 Users are to respect the privacy of other users.
-Programs, data files and the contents of voice mail are considered confidential unless they have been explicitly made available to other users; the ability to access a file or other information does not imply permission to do so.
+Programs, data files and the contents of voice mail are considered confidential unless the user has been explicitly made available to other users; the ability to access a file or other information does not imply permission to do so.
 Deletion, examination, copying or modification of files or data belonging to other users without their prior consent is prohibited.
 Users shall not intentionally seek information on, obtain copies of, or modify passwords belonging to others.

-ITS staff will make every effort to ensure the privacy of user files and voice mailboxes and will hold in strict confidence anything they discover in user files or voice mailboxes except when they have reason to suspect a violation of College policy or of the law.
-Information belonging to users will only be disclosed to College authorities that are empowered by College policies and procedures to handle charges of improper conduct, including but not limited to the Assistant Vice President for Student Affairs and Dean of Students, the Provost and Vice President of Academic Affairs and the Assistant Vice President of Human Resources.
+ITS staff will make every effort to ensure the privacy of user files and voice mailboxes and will hold in strict confidence anything ITS staff discover in user files or voice mailboxes except when the ITS staff have reason to suspect a violation of College policy or of the law.
+Information belonging to users will only be disclosed to College authorities that are empowered by College policies and procedures to handle charges of improper conduct, including but not limited to the Dean of Students, the Provost and Vice President of Academic Affairs and the Assistant Vice President of Human Resources.

-L. Special Warning on the Privacy of E-mail
+L. Special Warning on the Privacy of E-mail: